KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 # Example CSR Generation

-This is a good time to test our wrapper generation and see the changes in the CSR manager.More details about the wrapper generation are in [Connect The Shell](./connect_shell.md) section.
+This is a good time to test our wrapper generation and see the changes in the CSR manager.
+More details about the wrapper generation are in the [Connect The Shell](./connect_shell.md) section.
 Do the following (this assumes that you are running within the container):

 1 - Go to the root directory.